cqframework/cql-tests/CHANGE_MANAGEMENT.md

 In addition to their actions as stakeholders, contributors may also find themselves doing one or more of the following:

-- Contributing to the [Cinical Quality Language](https://github.com/cqframework/clinical_quality_language/tree/master) project
+- Contributing to the [CQL Tests](https://github.com/cqframework/cql-tests) repository (this project)
 - Supporting new users (existing users are often the best people to support new users)
 - Reporting bugs
 - Identifying requirements